-Stochastics Oscillators are the tool of choice for day traders and those with an aggressive trading style.
+Stochastics Oscillators are the tool of choice for day traders or those with an aggressive trading style such as scalping.
 Not only do they helo identify overbought/oversold levels, but they also help to identify and establish both long and short positions.
 They’re also easy to read, which makes it a popular indicator for traders of all experience levels.

 In this guide, you’ll learn: